 Compared with a UKWMO Group HQ, there were a large number of circuits radiating out from a typical RGHQ, which dictated a different linking arrangement.
 If they operated a single channel per carrier like the UKWMO there would be problems due to the large number of individual transmitters, receivers and aerials required at the RGHQ as well as the hilltop sites.
 A technique known as multiplexing allows a single radio channel to carry seven circuits.
 One circuit is carried at normal speech frequencies and six are translated to higher frequencies, the resulting combined output is used to modulate the radio transmitter.
 The radio receiver output is fed into a demultiplexer to separate the individual speech circuits.
 A pair of multiplexer / demultiplexer equipment is needed at each end of the radio system.

 In this link map, the circuits from individual sites to the Thurfield mast are single channel links but the last hop to the RGHQ is a multiplexed link.
-A more detailed description of analogue speech multiplex process may be found on the further reading link at the foot of this page.
+A more detailed description of analogue Speech Multiplex process may be found on this website, via the Full Index 'Speech Multiplex' in the drop down menu.